• Skip to primary navigation

 football molds filled with Oreo mixture.

 Once the molds are full of the mixture, you have a choice.
 You can either unmold right away, or chill the molded mix to help firm up the shapes.
-I’ve done it both ways, and even though they are harder to deal with, I think I prefer just unmolding the shapes right away.
+I've done it both ways, and even though they are a little softer and trickier to deal with, I think I prefer just unmolding the shapes right away.

 hand holding a football shape just removed from the silicone mold.